rfofrich/rfofrich.github.io/_pages/about.md

 Kelly McCusker through the [Climate Impact Lab](https://impactlab.org/team/).
 My work has appeared in *Nature Sustainability*, *Science*, *PNAS Nexus*, and *Environmental Research Letters*.

 I mentor undergraduate and graduate researchers and engage with scientific, policy, and community audiences on climate and energy challenges.
-I am fluent in English and Spanish.

 ## Selected Honors & Fellowships